Sir Archy: At stud

 Sir Archy then became what most experts consider to be the first great Thoroughbred stallion bred in America.
 He went to stud, at first under Davie, then under Davie's son, who appears to have stood the stallion in Virginia for a couple of years.
-Then William Amis bought Sir Archy, and stood the horse for 25 or his 28 years at his plantation, Mowfield, near the Roanoke River in Northampton County, North Carolina.
+Then William Amis bought Sir Archy, and stood the horse for 25 of his 28 years at his plantation, Mowfield, near the Roanoke River in Northampton County, North Carolina.
 Even at the advanced age of 24, Sir Archy's stud fee was $100.
 Amis' son estimated that during the years he stood at Mowfield, Sir Archy earned $76,000 in stud fees.

 The stallion became known as the Godolphin Arabian of America, meaning that his influence on the American Thoroughbred was as important as the Godolphin Arabian's influence on European breeding.
 Like the "Blind Hero of Woodburn", Lexington — who was his great–grandson — Sir Archy became one of America's greatest foundation sires.
 Throughout the 1820s, the fastest horses in America were descendants of Sir Archy.

 In 1827, the Washington DC Jockey Club and the Maryland Jockey Club announced that only a limited number of horses were eligible to run in their races.
 Although the fine points of the announcement were complex, it effectively barred all horses sired by Sir Archy; his offspring were so successful that few, if any, horses not sired by Sir Archy bothered to race.
 Both Jockey Clubs admitted they were concerned about their long-term viability.